SageJames/Web3-Hub/Grants/README.md

 # Grants

 ## About
 Need money to get your project up and running.
-Here are some option to start your jouney.
+Here are some options to start your journey.

 ## Links
 - [aavegrants](https://aavegrants.org)